 - Change Language: This tool allows you to change the language used in your cPanel Dashboard.

-- User Manager: Find how to use User Manager here.
+- User Manager: Read our documentation on how to use User Manager.